SoftCircuits/OrderedDictionary/README.md

 Assert.IsTrue(dictionary.ContainsKey(214));
 ```

-You can iterate through an `OrderedDictionary` using `foreach.
+You can also iterate through an `OrderedDictionary` using `foreach`.

 ```cs
 foreach (KeyValuePair<int, string> item in dictionary)